-Thank you for applying for a credit account with Direct Wholesale Supplies Pty Ltd.
+Thank you for applying for an account with Direct Wholesale Supplies Pty Ltd.

 This online application service has been provided so we can process your application as quickly as possible.